Looking for a central hotel in Rome?

 When the sun goes down, Campo de Fiori comes to life - the perfect setting for those looking for fun and ambiance.

-A few ideas for a central hotel in Rome near Campo de Fiori include:
+Our picks for a central hotel in Rome near Campo de Fiori include:

 The Ghetto is a small district of Rome whose borders were marked in the 16th century by a papal decree, within which all Roman Jews were forced to live.